MI Theory and Mindset: Helping Kids Discover their Strengths and Overcome Challenges

 MI theory was welcomed by most educators, especially those who recognized that children learn in different ways and that there that there are many paths to understanding.
 These teachers had already noticed that children learn best when they engage in activities that take advantage of their strengths, and MI theory made it possible to identify those strengths more easily.

 Dr. Gardner identified at least eight types of intelligence, labeling with terms like visual-spatial, musical-rhythmic, mathematical-logical, and verbal-linguistic.
-Because this terminology was confusing for elementary students, some educators adopted the kid-friendly “smart” labels shown on the free MI theory posters on the right.
+Because this terminology was confusing for elementary students, some educators adopted the kid-friendly “smart” labels shown on the free MI theory posters below.
 I’ll tell you where to find these freebie in just a moment. 🙂

 The Impact of Mindset on Success

 More recently, Dr. Carol Dweck contributed to this field with her research on the connections between mindset and success.
 In a nutshell, Dr. Dweck observed that most people respond in one of two ways when facing challenges.
 Those who display a “growth mindset” enjoy solving problems and trying new experiences, and they choose challenging tasks over easy ones.
 They don’t view mistakes as failures, but rather as opportunities to learn and grow.
 On the other hand, people with a “fixed mindset” choose easy tasks over challenging ones, and they don’t enjoy taking risks or attempting to do something they’ve never done before.
 They view mistakes as failures to be avoided at all costs, and they are easily frustrated when they encounter difficulties.
 As you might expect, people who approach life with a growth mindset are more successful and happier than those with fixed mindsets.